MiroslavVitkov/rat/README.md

 License
 ---
-Code - BSD - do whatever with it, sell it if You will.
+Code - MIT - do whatever with it, sell it if You will.
 Images - chatGPT - I have full right to use even for commerial purposes.
 Parsedown.php - https://github.com/erusev/parsedown
 Icon - https://www.iconarchive.com/